Corporate

 Chairman of the Board

-Since February 13, 2020, following the Reorganization, the positions of Chief Executive Officer and Chairman of the Board have been held by separate individuals.
+The positions of Chief Executive Officer and Chairman of the Board are held by separate individuals.
 The role of the Chairman of the Board is to seek to ensure that the Board can fulfill its duties and responsibilities in an effective manner in accordance with the laws, regulations and policies governing the Corporation and, in doing so the Chairman shall (in consultation with the Deputy Chairman), among other things: provide leadership to foster the effectiveness of the Board; chair meetings of the Board and of shareholders; ensure that the quality and timeliness of information that goes to the Board is appropriate; ensure that delegated Committee functions are carried out and reported as necessary; facilitate, together with the Chairs of the Board Committees and the CEO, effective and transparent interaction between the Board and management; and ensure that the Corporation’s business is conducted with a view to the best interests of the Corporation.
-To that end, the Chairman and Deputy Chairman are invited to attend the meetings of Committees of which they are not members, except for meetings of the Audit Committee and of the Related Party and Conduct Review Committee.
-Should they attend meetings of Committees of which they are not members, the Chairman and Deputy Chairman do not attend the in-camera sessions of such meetings.
+To that end, the Chairman and the Deputy Chairman can attend the meetings of Committees of which they are not members, except for meetings of the Audit Committee and of the Related Party and Conduct Review Committee.
+Should they attend meetings of Committees of which they are not members, the Chairman and the Deputy Chairman do not attend the in-camera sessions of such meetings.

 Lead Director